DragonMinded/libdragon/boot/README.md

 (specifically, RDRAM initialization and configuration) and actually loading the main binary and run it.

-Being the last stage of Nintendo 64's secure boot sequence, IPL3 must be signed with a cryptographic hash that is currently still expensive to compute (through GPU bruteforcing).
-As a workaround to help development, a pre-signed "trampoline" is used (see "boot.asm" for more information).

 ### IPL3 features

  * Searches and loads an ELF file appended to it.
 All loadable